World Travel Awards Winner Machu Travel Peru 2025

 Circuit 3 Machu Picchu

 Travelers interested in exploring the most sacred and royal sectors of the citadel should consider the third circuit.
 The Temple of the Sun, the House of the Inca, and the Temple of the Condor are among its most popular attractions.
-However, what truly draws attention is the opportunity to hike Huayna Picchu, Huchuy Picchu, and the Great Cave.
+However, what truly draws attention is the opportunity to hike Huayna Picchu, Huchuy Picchu, and the Great Cavern.
 Although the overall effort is greater, the reward is unforgettable views and experiences.

 Ticket 3-A: Route Huayna Picchu Mountain